marcglasberg/fast_immutable_collections/README.md

 int computeLength(Map<String, dynamic> responseMap)
 ```

-got the great idea, that instead of just computing the response length, they also mutated `responseMap` in some tricky
+got the great idea, that, instead of just computing the response length, they also mutated `responseMap` in some tricky
 way (say, doing some kind of sanitization of `responseMap`).
 Even if this is mentioned in the documentation and even if
 the method name was different, that's spaghetti code.